Want to Lend with Us?

-At Emory Funding we work with investors who want to lend their money at a higher return
+At Emory Funding we work with investors who want to lend their money secured by real estate.

-Investors: A private money lender might be someone that may not want to own rental or commercial properties or even mange tenants, but enjoy the minimal efforts a trust deed investment offers them.
-One great benefit, the 10 to 12% average returns on trust deed investments are much more attractive than most money markets and bank CD’s.
+A private money lender is usually someone who does not want to own rental property but enjoy passive income associated with real estate.
+One great benefit, the 10 to 12% average returns on trust deed investments are much more attractive than most money markets.

 Retirees: Many retired investors have become private mortgage lenders to receive a consistent monthly income secured by a pledged real estate property that has significant equity.
 This can be an excellent cash flow for that retired individual.
 As a private investor, you receive a relatively high yield from private mortgage investments, which makes retirement funds last longer.